asift91/Manual_Migration/option1.md

     - **Redis Cache:** Azure Cache for Redis provides an in-memory data store based on the open-source software Redis.
 Redis improves the performance and scalability of an application that uses on backend data stores heavily.
 It is able to process large volumes of application request by keeping frequently accessed data in the server memory that can be written to and read from quickly.
 For more details [redis cache](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview).
 - **Storage Template:**
     -  storage account template will create a storage account with File Storage Kind and Premium LRS replication, Size of 1TB.
 For more details on [storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
-    -   As per the predefined template storage account with Azure files creates File Share.
+    -   As per the predefined template, storage account with Azure files creates File Share.
     -   An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
 The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
     - The types of storage accounts are General-purpose V2, General-purpose V1, BlockBlobStorage, File Storage, BlobStorage accounts.
     - Types of Replication are Locally-redundant storage (LRS), Zone-redundant storage (ZRS), Geo redundant storage (GRS).